6DammK9/nai-anime-pure-negative-prompt/ch01/flowmatching.md

 - Maybe just look at [Diffusion Model](https://en.wikipedia.org/wiki/Diffusion_model) in wiki (not applicable years ago!)

+- (260201 update) It is *similar* to [vpred](./vpred.md), but with reparamaterizing the timestep and sampling.
+The "continious time" representation can be eiher "interpolated (Diff2Flow)", or drop entirely to be [Rectified Flow](./rf.md) with *negligible difference*.

 ## Comparasion with "score matching" ##

 - *They can be easily validated by updated online LLM, because they just scrape all the contents above.*